-I’ve been trying to get back to writing lately, so in the absence of much personal artwork to show this month I thought I’d share this with you 🙂
+I’ve been getting back to writing lately, so in the absence of much personal artwork to show this month I thought I’d share this with you 🙂

 A footstep stirred the dry leaves of years.
 A voice animated the heavy air, “Oh Lady of Ribbons…” There was a sigh, an outrush of anticipation from the forest shadows.
 Tapers came to life, encircling the grave mound.
 Whispers took up a chorused response: